f5devcentral/f5-agility-labs-dns/docs/class2/module2/lab7.rst

 Results
 ##################################

 #.
-From the jumpbox open a terminal emulator window (black square icon with $ on the bottom application bar), and perform several recursive queries to your new listener to test.
+From the Ubuntu client, open a Web Shell or SSH session.
+Using the *dig* utility, we can query the listeners.

    Repeat some of the same queries multiple times

    .. code-block:: console

-      dig www.f5.com
+      dig @10.1.10.53 www.f5.com
-      dig www.wikipedia.org
+      dig @10.1.10.53 +tcp www.wikipedia.org
-      dig www.umich.edu
-      dig www.example.com

 #.
 Viewing Cache Statistics

    Navigate to: **Statistics  ››  Module Statistics : DNS : Caches  ››  Caches** and then choose **Caches** from the 'Statistics Type' drop-down.